-The Enterprise Court may at any time during the inquiry proceedings order interim measures.
+The Enterprise Court may at any time during the inquiry proceedings order interim measures upon the request of the applicant.
 In takeover situations, these interim measures play an important (often decisive) role in the outcome of the matter.
 The Enterprise Court can take (inter alia) the following measures: suspending executive or supervisory board members, appointing interim executive or supervisory board members, and suspending shareholders' voting rights.

 It is worth noting that it is possible in civil proceedings initiated by the shareholder that the preliminary relief judge of the district court will only grant interim relief measures for the time the Enterprise Court has not decided on the question of interim measures.
+Such interim relief measures only apply for the time the Enterprise Court has not decided on the question of interim measures.
 From then on, to avoid contradictory judgments, the measures granted by the Enterprise Court will take precedence.